-Classic Vibes at the 2016 Chicago World of Wheels [Photo Gallery]
+Classic Vibes: 5 Favorites From 2016 Chicago World of Wheels

 Most winters I find myself in Chitown at Tuner Galleria, which is only one section of the bigger World of Wheels show going on downstairs in the same convention center.
 Whereas Tuner Galleria's cars are more street-driven imports that aren't afraid to see some action, cars put on display in the Chicago World of Wheels is a whole different, well, world.

 Most if not all cars entered into the Chicago World of Wheels are American makes with a couple of exceptions, but that's because all imports go upstairs to Tuner Galleria anyway.
 They range from classics to hot rods, rat rods to modern muscle and even a few trucks and lowriders to help diversify the different styles.

 Most builds are completely foreign to my eyes, but there is one common thread: They're all done exceptionally well and to the highest level of detail, particularly those entered in the Legend Cup.
 Here are my top five picks:

 Kathy Hoover's Camaro was easily my top pick from the Chicago World of Wheels' Legend Cup competition side.
 It's equipped with a 540hp 6.2L LS3 motor, 4L70E automatic transmission, nickel plated trim and all its fab and chassis work done by U.S. 12 Speed & Custom out of New Buffalo, Michigan.